JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 # Recap and Introduction

 This notebook compares the performance of two methods of computing vorticity, a measure of rotation in ocean currents.
-We adapted a novel method called Lagrangian Gradient Regression (LGR; Harms et al. 2023) and wanted to compare it to a more established ocean model called ROMS.
+We adapted a novel method called Lagrangian Gradient Regression (LGR; Harms et al. 2023) and our goal is to compare it to a more established ocean model called ROMS.

-Let's start with the visualizations I created to make the results clear to a broad audience.
-The second part of the notebook provides the techncial details about the data and modeling underlying these visuaizations, building on the previous notebook (01_generate_particle_data.md).
+We will start with the visualizations I created to make the results clear to a broad audience.
+Later parts of the notebook will provide code for the plots, then expand on the technical details of how we computed vorticity and the statistical metrics used in the plots.

 # Visualizing Vorticity - Plot Design and Experiment Results